tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 nothing.

-Look for the Excuse
+# Look for the Excuse

-W
-hen he was a young teenager, Lewis Puller Jr. got himself an afternoon paper route.
+When he was a young teenager, Lewis Puller Jr. got himself an afternoon paper route.
 It was one of those things that his parents insisted on so he could learn responsibility and hard work and all that.
 And it was certainly good for that.